collab-FVON/FVON-QCQA/README.md

 ## Introduction

-This document describes the implementation of the automated checks that are performed on CTD (Conductivity, Temperature, Depth) data that are collected via fishing gear as a platform for sensors.
+This document describes the implementation of the automated checks that are performed on CTD (Conductivity, Temperature, Depth) or TD (Temperature, Depth) data that are collected via fishing gear as a platform for sensors.
 Trajectory data describe the positions and time of the fishing vessel.

 <div align="center">